Pac1226/Technical-Analytics-App/README.md

 ## Installation Guide

 FinancialAnalysis is required to run the Jupyter Notebook locally on your computer.
-An API Key from Alpaca is also required.

 [Alpaca API](https://alpaca.markets/datb)